pfheatwole/thesis/source/derivations.rst

 dynamics reference point to simplify the equations of motion, but does not incorporate the apparent mass matrix.]]

+In this model, all vectors are in the canopy coordinate system :math:`c`.

 An implementation of this model is available as :py:class:`Paraglider6a
 <glidersim:pfh.glidersim.paraglider.Paraglider6a>` in the ``glidersim``
 package.